Email Size Guidelines

 - Email that remains in your All Mail view is retained for eDiscovery.
 Vault treats undeleted draft messages just like every other message.
 If a draft is deleted without being sent, it is expunged 30 days later regardless of retention policies or holds.

 - Drive data remains in Google Vault is retained for eDiscovery.
 Drive data moved to trash remains there for 60 days, then it is permanently expunged.

-- Classic Hangouts conversation is off by default.
-If enabled during a chat by a user, conversation is stored in Gmail and stored in Google Vault following email retention guidelines.
+- Google Meet Chat conversation history is off by default.
+If enabled during a chat by a user, conversations are stored in Gmail and stored in Google Vault following email retention guidelines.

-- Hangouts Chat rooms maintain history and are stored in Google Vault.
+- Meet Chat rooms maintain the history and are stored in Google Vault.

 Accounts are purged annually in January upon return from winter break.
 Employee accounts that have passed the required data retention timeframe of three years are expunged and no longer discoverable.

 Visit VCU's Record's Management FAQs for more information.